cerebris/jsonapi-resources-site/src/v0.10/guide/resource_caching.md

 version: 0.10
 ---

-To improve the response time of GET requests, JR can cache the generated JSON fragments for Resources which are suitable.
-First, set `config.resource_cache` to an ActiveSupport cache store:
+To improve the response time of GET requests, JR can cache the generated JSON fragments for some or all of your Resources, using a [key-based cache expiration](https://signalvnoise.com/posts/3113-how-key-based-cache-expiration-works) system.

+To begin, set `config.resource_cache` to an ActiveSupport cache store:

 ```ruby
 JSONAPI.configure do |config|